NoroffFEU/development-platforms/svelte-case-study.md

 ### Svelte vs react

-Both Svelte and React.js are component-based JavaScript frameworks for web application development.
-Their main difference is that svelte is a compiler that converts your application into ideal JavaScript during build time as opposed to React, which uses a virtual DOM to interpret the application code during runtime.
+Both Svelte and React.js are component-based JavaScript frameworks used for building web applications.
+Here are some of the difference between them two:

+**Approach to building UI components**
+Svelte compiles the application during build time, resulting in small and fast applications.
+On the other hand, React uses a virtual DOM, which is updated during runtime, resulting in slower performance than Svelte for large applications.

 ![Svelte vs. React Behind the Scenes](https://miro.medium.com/v2/resize:fit:1100/format:webp/1*_7upPeJparkaxnpBhOkZig.png)